nsimona/giveapaw/README.md

 4. Run `skaffold dev` (you may need to add your own jwt-secret to handle the auth)
 5. [optional] Change you local `hosts` file to something like `127.0.0.1 giveapaw.dev`
 6. [optional] Navigate to `giveapaw.dev` in your browser to check changes on the UI
-7. You are now able to make any changes in the code and test it using the appropriate way
+7. You are now able to make any changes in the code and test them using the appropriate way

 ## Tests